LukeMathWalker/pavex/docs/guide/request_data/body/deserializers/urlencoded.md

 you can only use [a limited set of characters](https://datatracker.ietf.org/doc/html/rfc3986#section-2).
 If you want to use a character not allowed in a URI, you must [percent-encode it](https://developer.mozilla.org/en-US/docs/Glossary/Percent-encoding).
-For example, if you want to use a space in a query parameter, you must encode it as `%20`.
+For example, if you want to use a space in a field name or a field value, you must encode it as `%20`.
 A string like `John Doe` becomes `John%20Doe` when percent-encoded.

 [`UrlEncodedBody<T>`][UrlEncodedBody] automatically decodes percent-encoded strings for you.
 But that comes at a cost: